platformsh/platformsh-docs/quick-start-guide/001-mastering-the-basics.rst

   1. **Project selection and configuration -** Switch between projects, or manage the configurations of the current project.
 Changing the project here will update everything below it to the current project.
   2. **Account administration, support, and documentation-** Use these quick access links to documentation resources, support options, or your current user account information.
   3. **Environment indicator, access information, and configuration-** This will tell you which environment (or branch) you are currently working in.
 The configuration icon and website link will apply specifically to this environment.
   4. **Git branch, synchronize, merge, and backups-** These primary actions are used for your regular development workflow for the specific environment.
-Read more about these actions in the :doc:`/platform-components/platform-interaction-methods/001-platform-web-ui` section.
+Read more about these actions in the :ref:`platform_ui` section.
   5. **Environment selector-** Switch between environment contexts.
 When you create a new branch by clicking the branch action link, those environemtns will appear here.
 Selecting an environment here will change everything to the right of this to that environment's context.
   6. **Environment activity stream-** Follow the latest activity for the current environment.